You are here: > Black Lives Matter

 June 2020 has been a turning point in the Black Lives Matter movement.
 While it was the murder of George Floyd in the US which sparked the outcry, it has prompted us all to examine our own countries and how racism is embedded into the way society works.
 And while it would be easy to let the issue fade away now it’s slipping away from the headlines, it would not be the right thing to do.

 We appreciate, of course, that for individual members it may be difficult to navigate the sheer volume of information and news that has cropped up in the wake of what has happened.
 We also know that mistakes can be made even where intentions are good.
-This is why we have taken some time to collate useful information, so that you can educate yourself and understand why all of this is happening and why we need to step up and use the TG platform to support the cause.
+This is why we have taken some time to collate useful information, so that you can educate yourself and understand why all of this is happening and why we need to step up and use the T

-Follow these links to find our more
+Follow these links to find out more:

 Before we begin

-Time for self education
+Time for self-education

 Time for action